 U.N. climate chief Patricia Espinosa declined to comment on the Trump source's remarks to Reuters.

-The source blamed Obama for joining up by an executive order, without getting approval from the U.S. Senate.
+The Trump source blamed U.S. President Barack Obama for joining up by an executive order, without getting approval from the Senate.

-"There wouldn't be this diplomatic fallout on the broader international agenda if Obama hadn't rushed the adoption," the source said.
+"There wouldn't be this diplomatic fallout on the broader international agenda if Obama hadn't rushed the adoption," he said.

 © Thomson Reuters 2016